operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 Since a `catalog template` is identified as an input schema which is processed to generate a valid FBC, we can define a `semver template` as a schema which uses channel conventions to facilitate the auto-generation of channels adhering to [Semantic Versioning](https://semver.org/) (semver) guidelines and consistent with best practices on [channel naming](/docs/best-practices/channel-naming/#naming).
 This approach may be attractive to operator authors who are defining a new upgrade graph, or are already close enough to this template's conventions to be able to adopt it.

->**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org/#spec-item-10) when using semver, if any bundles differ only by build metadata the render attempt will generate a fatal error.
+>**DISCLAIMER:** since version build metadata MUST be ignored when determining version precedence (see [spec #10](https://semver.org/)) when using semver, if any bundles differ only by build metadata the render attempt will generate a fatal error.

 This alpha version of the `semver template` has the following goals:
 - terse grammar to minimize creation/maintenance effort